ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

-    -   The additional information SHOULD be encoded into the subdomain or path whenever possible and SHOULD generally avoid the use of query parameters and anchors to represent the sub-organization.
+    -   The additional information SHOULD be encoded into the subdomain or path whenever possible and SHOULD generally avoid the use of query parameters or anchors to represent the sub-organization.

 #### "**condition**"

 -   OPTIONAL.
-A condition on an [Passport Visa Object](#passport-visa-object) indicates that the Passport Visa is only valid if the contents of the condition are present elsewhere in the [Passport](#passport) and such content is both valid (e.g. hasn’t expired; signature of embedded token has been verified against the public key; etc.) and if such content is accepted by the Passport Clearinghouse (e.g. the issuer is trusted; the source field meets any policy criteria that has been established, etc.).
+A condition on an [Passport Visa Object](#passport-visa-object) indicates that the Passport Visa is only valid if the clauses of the condition match other Passport Visas elsewhere in the [Passport](#passport) and such content is both valid (e.g. hasn’t expired; signature of embedded token has been verified against the public key; etc.) and if such content is accepted by the Passport Clearinghouse (e.g. the issuer is trusted; the `source` field meets any policy criteria that has been established, etc.).

--   A Passport Clearinghouse MUST always check for the presence of the condition field and if present it MUST only accept the Passport Visa if it can confirm that the condition has been met.
+-   A Passport Clearinghouse MUST always check for the presence of the `condition` field and if present it MUST only accept the Passport Visa if it can confirm that the condition has been met.

--   In the process of finding a matching condition, a Passport Clearinghouse SHOULD ignore Passport Visa Objects that also have a condition, or otherwise MUST avoid deep nesting of condition evaluation (i.e. avoid condition loops, stack overflows, etc).
+-   In the process of finding a matching Passport Visa for a condition, a Passport Clearinghouse MUST ignore Passport Visa Objects that also have a condition.
+This will avoid deep nesting of condition evaluation (i.e. avoid condition loops, stack overflows, etc).

--   [Passport Visa Fields](#passport-visa-fields) that are not specified in the condition are not required to match (i.e. any value will be accepted within that field).
+-   [Passport Visa Fields](#passport-visa-fields) that are not specified in the condition are not required to match (i.e. any value will be accepted within that field and optional fields need not be present).

 -   Format: